clef/clef-wordpress/readme.txt

 = Features =

-- **Strong authentication**: Clef [replaces passwords](http://blog.getclef.com/2013/05/why-we-need-real-cryptography-instead-of-passwords/) with encrypted authentication using the well respected [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) public key cryptosystem.
+- **Strong authentication**: Clef [replaces passwords](http://blog.getclef.com/2013/05/why-we-need-real-cryptography-instead-of-passwords/) with the well respected [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) public-key cryptosystem.

-- **Comprehensive password protection**: Clef disables passwords at [all three WP password authentication vectors](http://support.getclef.com/article/50-how-to-use-the-password-settings-in-clefs-wordpress-plugin#vectors): DashBoard access, API access, and automatic password resets via e-mail.
+- **Comprehensive password protection**: Clef disables passwords on [all three WP password authentication vectors](http://support.getclef.com/article/50-how-to-use-the-password-settings-in-clefs-wordpress-plugin#vectors): DashBoard access, API access, and automatic password resets via e-mail.

-- **Fine-tuned control**: Clef’s powerful [settings](http://support.getclef.com/article/50-how-to-use-the-password-settings-in-clefs-wordpress-plugin) allow you to selectively disable passwords and to accommodate [users without smartphones](http://support.getclef.com/article/57-how-does-clef-accommodate-wordpress-logins-for-users-who-do-not-have-smartphones).
+- **Fine-tuned control**: Clef’s [password settings](http://support.getclef.com/article/50-how-to-use-the-password-settings-in-clefs-wordpress-plugin) allow you to selectively disable passwords for standard and custom roles and to accommodate [users without smartphones](http://support.getclef.com/article/57-how-does-clef-accommodate-wordpress-logins-for-users-who-do-not-have-smartphones).

 - **Single sign on/off**: Clef makes administering multiple WP sites a breeze.
 Sign in once at your first Clef-enabled site, and you are automatically signed in to all of your subsequent Clef-enabled sites.
 Also, thanks to the customizable timer you are automatically logged out of all your sites after the duration of your choosing.

-- **[Login button shortcode](http://support.getclef.com/article/56-how-do-i-use-the-clef-login-shortcode)**: insert the Clef login button or embedded Clef Wave in any post, page, or widget using the **clef_render_login_button** shortcode.
+- **[Login button shortcode](http://support.getclef.com/article/56-how-do-i-use-the-clef-login-shortcode)**: insert the Clef login button or the embedded Clef Wave in any post, page, or widget using the **clef_render_login_button** shortcode.

 - **Multisite network support**